MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

 \subsection{Annotation Methodology}

-To reduce the time and cost of manual annotation, we leverage a Multimodal Large Language Model (MLLM) to support the labeling process.
-We recognize that a single judgment by the MLLM may contain errors and not be reliable.
+To reduce the time and cost of manual annotation, we leverage a Multimodal Large Language Model (MLLM) to support the annotation.
+We note that a single judgment by the MLLM may contain errors and not be reliable.
 Therefore, we design a human-MLLM collaborative framework for both data cleaning and annotation, which includes consistency checks based on multiple rounds of MLLM-generated labels and human verification of MLLM-generated labels.

 In the first stage, inspired by the work of \citet{wang2023selfconsistency} and \citet{chen2024universal}, the MLLM is queried three times per post to generate three separate labels along with corresponding explanations.
-The input to the MLLM consists of task-specific prompts (available in the Appendix) and the full content of each social media post, which includes textual descriptions, and includes Images and videos if they are present.
+The input to the MLLM consists of task-specific prompts (available in the Appendix Figures~\ref{fig:prompt-clean} to~\ref{fig:prompt-info-inte}) and the full content of each social media post, which includes textual descriptions, and includes Images and videos if they are present.
+Different from prior datasets (e.g., CrisisMMD~\cite{crisismmd}), which annotate textual and visual content \textit{independently}, we treat each post as a holistic unit and assign labels based on the \textit{joint interpretation} of text and visuals.
 To protect user privacy, all tagged usernames, starting with “@”, are replaced with “@user”.
 This multi-modal input enables the MLLM to generate labels based on a comprehensive understanding of the post across all available modalities.
 To measure the consistency of the MLLM’s outputs, we compute the entropy of the three MLLM-generated-labels.
 A zero entropy score, indicating all three predictions are identical, reflects a high degree of confidence in the MLLM’s judgment.
 In such cases, the label is considered high-confidence and directly adopted.